18z/droidbox-problem-solving-progress/README.md

 ### JH 問題描述
 ```
-I want to get more apk logs(network, SMS, leakage, read/write behavior) by executing ./droidbox.sh XXX.apk, but the terminal always shown "collect 0 sandbox" and get only static result.(such as hash value, Broadcast receivers, Enforced permissions) The droidbox.sh will execute droidbox.py, so I trace the code of droidbox.py and figure out in line 267 "logcatInput = sys.stdin.readline()", which is an empty value ....
+I want to get more apk logs(network, SMS, leakage, read/write behavior) by executing ./droidbox.sh XXX.apk,
+but the terminal always shown "collect 0 sandbox" and get only static result.
+(such as hash value, Broadcast receivers, Enforced permissions)
+The droidbox.sh will execute droidbox.py,
+so I trace the code of droidbox.py and figure out in line 267 "logcatInput = sys.stdin.readline()",
+which is an empty value ....

-As above description, how can I get correct result of logcatInput, then I can obtain fully information.
-The step I've executed as follows: 1. launch the emulator by executing
+As above description, how can I get correct result of logcatInput,
+then I can obtain fully information.

+The step I've executed as follows:

-emulator -avd test (test is name of emulator) 2.
-Then typing ./droidbox.sh com.kingroot.kinguser.apk to launch the app and monkeyrunner
+1. launch the emulator by executing emulator -avd test (test is name of emulator)
+2. Then typing ./droidbox.sh com.kingroot.kinguser.apk to launch the app and monkeyrunner

 The code is on github as follow: